 There is now evidence that an adequate intake of folic acid can dramatically reduce the risk of myelomeningocele occurring in future pregnancies.

-If you are planning a further pregnancy, we recommend that you take 4mg of folic acid each day for at least three months before conception and for the first three months of pregnancy.
+If someone is planning a further pregnancy, we recommend that they take 4mg of folic acid each day for at least three months before conception and for the first three months of pregnancy.
 This dose is higher than the standard recommendation for women who have not previously had a child with spina bifida.